tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/estimation_settings.rst

-The :class:`~tudatpy.numerical_simulation.estimation.EstimationInput` class also has as function to tune the exact behaviour of the estimation process (see the :func:`~tudatpy.numerical_simulation.estimation.EstimationInput.define_estimation_settings` function of this class for details), such as whether to save all intermediate results for the user.
+The :class:`~tudatpy.numerical_simulation.estimation.EstimationInput` class also has as function to tune the exact behaviour of the estimation process (see the :meth:`~tudatpy.numerical_simulation.estimation.EstimationInput.define_estimation_settings` function of this class for details), such as whether to save all intermediate results for the user.